 Seniors' interest in sex never truly wanes

-"We do know that people stay sexually active into their 90s," says Marie Carlson, a Vancouver-based sexual health clinician, who specializes in sexuality and seniors.
+"We do know that people stay sexually active into their 90s," says Marie Carlson.
+Carlson is a Vancouver-based sexual health clinician who specializes in sexuality and seniors.
+"What people need to feel at any age," she adds, "is possibility."
 She advises that simple emotional contact like holding hands is just as important and exciting for seniors as it is for younger people.
+For some, sexuality can mean kissing and touching, but for others, "an important emotional connection can come down to things you do for each other."

 Sexuality doesn't have a best before date